oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Annulment vs. Divorce in Oregon

-An annulment means that a marriage was never valid from the onset.
+An annulment means that a marriage was never valid from the outset.
 The court, however, recognizes the validity of the marriage until the date the court issued the decree.
 Besides, different statutory requirements apply to individuals who intend to file for annulment and divorce.
 For instance, either spouse may initiate the suit for divorce at any time.
-However, a person must file for annulment as soon as he/she discovers the invalidity of the marriage.
-Otherwise, the court will consider the person as implicit by inaction in a later proceeding.
+However, a person must file for annulment as soon as they discover the invalidity of the marriage.
+Otherwise, the court may consider the person as implicit by inaction in a later proceeding.

 Is an Annulment Cheaper Than Divorce In Oregon?